 All the students I worked towards the 11+ with over the past few years have been invited for interview, with most ultimately being offered places (UCS, City, Francis Holland, Queensgate, Channing).

-A level English and French results: last year I was lucky enough to work and click with a girl who was retaking a paper for her French Edexcel A Level.
+A level English and French results: In recent years, French students have upped their grades from their predictions after our combined language and literature sessions.
+One student last year completed her French A level as an independent candidate, taking her French exam after working on her own, with guidance from me, outside of school, receiving an A. I was lucky enough one year to work and click with a girl who was retaking a paper for her French Edexcel A Level.
 Through regular tutorials, I fostered an environment where she was able to find her critical voice and to really get beneath the skin of what it is to analyse literature.
-She learnt a lot, achieved her A and I had one of the most satisfying tutoring experiences I have had of late.
+She learnt a lot, achieved her A, and I had one of the most satisfying tutoring experiences I have had of late.
 An A Level English student (also retaking her AS) really cracked the exam technique, as well as rediscovering a passion for her texts via her coursework preparatory reading.
 Further back, a student upped her predicted grade by from C to a B and gained entry to Leeds University, where she's now studying.
 An IB Higher Level student gained a 6 and entry to her chosen university.
 I also worked with an AS Level student who needed extra help with the oral topic, and who received the A she desired.
-I also have knowledge of IGCSE CIE and Edexcel), OCR and AQA exam boards.
+I also have knowledge of IGCSE CIE and Edexcel), OCR and AQA exam boards, and have worked with consistent success with English, French and Latin GCSE students.

 Last year's Common Entrance results included one Distinction and a great spread of A and Bs for students who really worked hard for them.
 In recent years, a candidate for Westminster (for whom French and Latin were NOT his favourite subjects!) achieved the required 80% pass mark in each, and was also awarded the Classics Progress Prize at the end of the year; last year I tutored a student through CE for Harrow, upping his French result from a predicted 40% to 90%.
 I'm currently working towards CE exams this summer with 5 other students.